jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Oh! we never rest," said Sally quietly.
 "But maybe it's Sabbath-breakin' that brings us such bad luck.
 I don't know; but I don't see how to help it."

 Metzerott, coming home to his tea, just at this moment, and learning the state of affairs, pooh-poohed the idea of any one but himself fetching the machine and "clo'es" of his new lodgers.
 Perhaps he wanted an opportunity to make those inquiries, for which Dora's inexperience had not seen the necessity.
 Their former landlady, however, gave the Prices a high character for quietness, respectability, and prompt pay, "reg'lar as Sat'day evenin' come."
-They were poor and half starved, she said, but the Lord knew that wasn't their fault; they had lodged with her ever since they came from the country, two years ago, and she thought they <p class="pagenum">Begin page 66</p>would have done better to go out to service; but, at first, they were too proud, she supposed, and now they looked so sick and down-trodden, no respectable person would hire either one of them.
+They were poor and half starved, she said, but the Lord knew that wasn't their fault; they had lodged with her ever since they came from the country, two years ago, and she thought they <hr><p class="pagenum">Page 66</p>would have done better to go out to service; but, at first, they were too proud, she supposed, and now they looked so sick and down-trodden, no respectable person would hire either one of them.
 Well, Lord knew what this world was coming to, anyway.
 She would not have raised the rent if she could have helped it; but her husband&mdash;and here came an apprehensive glance over her shoulder, which fully accounted for Miss Price's ideas as to swearing.

 So the Prices came to be an institution in the Metzerott household; but it was very doubtful whether Dora's savings were greatly increased thereby, even in the matter of steps.
 For she was always running up those steep, narrow stairs, with Baby Louis on one arm and a plate of raisin bread in the other hand, or perhaps the coffee-pot, if she had "made more than Karl and she could drink, and it never is good warmed over."

 Karl had drank warmed-over coffee many a time, and said so smilingly.
 His wife's efforts at economy were a constant amusement to him; but he never interfered but once.
 That was on a day in the late fall, when a sudden cold snap seemed doubly disagreeable, because nobody's system had had time to adjust itself to winter requirements.
 The Prices were not supposed to need adjustment, or, perhaps, by any but Dora, to possess systems; their room was heated by whatever superfluity of hot air might escape from the kitchen.
 On cold days, this was too little; in moderate weather, too much; only on one or two halcyon days of all the three hundred and sixty-five was that small, poor chamber of a comfortable temperature; but the Prices were used to discomfort, and, especially now that they could warm their fingers at Dora's fire, when they grew numb and useless from cold, would have scorned to complain.
-So, on this particular cold morning, Karl heard a sudden crash in the kitchen, and, hurrying to the spot, <p class="pagenum">Begin page 67</p>leathern apron and all, found Dora, very white and trembling, looking into his face with eyes like those of a frightened deer.
+So, on this particular cold morning, Karl heard a sudden crash in the kitchen, and, hurrying to the spot, <hr><p class="pagenum">Page 67</p>leathern apron and all, found Dora, very white and trembling, looking into his face with eyes like those of a frightened deer.

 She had only been going to make a little fire for the Prices, she said; poor souls, she felt so sorry for them; and the hod had slipped from her hand, some way or other.